Quasi Black-Box Variational Inference with Natural Gradients for Bayesian Learning: Positive definiteness of the covariance update

 \subsubsection{Covariance update on the manifold of positive definite symmetric matrices}

-\citet{tran2021variational} propose an advanced method for VI where the variational parameter space is studied as a Riemann manifold.
-For the multivariate Gaussian distribution $\mathcal{N}\br{\mu,\S}$ with natural parameter $\lambda$, their method approximates $\iI_\lambda$ as

-where $\otimes$ denotes the Kronecker product.
-This enables to approximate the natural gradients w.r.t. $\mu$ and $\S$ respectively as $S \nabla_\mu \LB\br{\lambda}$ and $S \nabla_\S \LB\br{\lambda} S $.
-The central insight is that of updating $S$ such that it remains within the manifold of positive definite and symmetric matrices.
-This is achieved by considering the first order approximation of the exponential map projecting a point on the tangent space of the manifold at the current point (where the natural gradient lies) back to the manifold, called retraction.
-The popular retraction method used in \cite{tran2021variational} is
+\citet{tran2021variational} and \cite{lin2020handling} advanced the idea of performing VI where the variational parameter space is studied as a Riemann manifold.
+A multivariate Gaussian distribution parametrized by $\zeta=\br{\mu,\S}$ can be viewed as a Riemann manifold equipped with the Riemann metric provided by the Fisher information matrix.
+In this context, $\iI_\zeta$ approximates as a block-diagonal matrix with blocks $S$, $2S \otimes S$ where $\otimes$ denotes the Kronecker product.
+This enables to approximate the natural gradients for a Gaussian distribution w.r.t. $\mu$ and $\S$ respectively as $S \nabla_\mu \LB\br{\zeta}$ and $2S \nabla_\S \LB\br{\zeta} S$.
+The central insight is that of updating $S$ such that it remains within the (Gaussian) manifold.
+This is achieved by considering the first-order approximation of the exponential map projecting a point on the tangent space of the manifold at the current point (where the natural gradient lies) back to the manifold, called retraction.
+The adopted retraction method of \cite{tran2021variational} is justified by \cite{lin2020handling}. \cite{lin2020handling} provides further theoretical and practical developments, especially related to VOGN \cite{osawa_practical_2019}, in the context of the general Bayesian learning rule \cite{khan2021bayesian}.
+As for the update of the Cholesky factor, this corresponds to an alternative framework that methodologically deviates from QBVI: the positive-definiteness issue constitutes a limitation of QBVI that future work may explore based on the manifold theory.

-with $\xi$ a vector of the tangent space of the manifold at $S$.
-Our results do not involve the natural gradient w.r.t. $S$ at any point, however we do have explicit expressions for the natural gradient of the variational posterior w.r.t. $\lambda_2$.
-To adapt the above to QBVI, note that from \eqref{prop:exp_grad_gaussian_solved}, $\tilde{\nabla}_{\lambda_2} q_\lambda = \nabla_{m_2} \log q_\lambda = -\frac{1}{2}\br{\iS-vv^\top}$.
-Furthermore the Gaussian variational approximation and \eqref{eq:LB_gradient_khan0}, imply

-As for \eqref{eq:update_S_martin}, the above two lead to an update in $\iS$ rather than in the natural-parameter space.
-Since $S$ is a symmetric and positive definite matrix, also $\iS$ is constrained to the same manifold.
-We can apply the retraction algorithm \eqref{eq:retraction} to update $\iS$ based on the natural gradient $\tilde{\nabla}_{\lambda_2} \LB\br{\lambda}$, achieving the following QBVI update:

-In this context, note that gradient momentum method (see Appendix \ref{app:Z_Appendix_practical_recommendations}) requires the translation of the momentum gradient to the tangent space at the current parameter value.
-This is achieved by applying a parallel translation, refer to \cite{tran2021variational} for more information.